wangjohn/eager_db/README.md

     SELECT * FROM pies WHERE name = 'apple_pie' AND creator = 'grandma'

-With high probability, you know that user is then looking to try to look for the recipe to that specific applie pie:
+With high probability, you know that user is then looking to try to look for the recipe to that specific applie pie.
+Let's say you got back a result from your original query which was something like:

+    { id: 553, name: 'apple_pie', creator: 'grandma', recipe_id: 234 }

+Then, you might want to go ahead and warm your database's cache with the following
+query:

-    SELECT * FROM recipes WHERE recipe_name = 'apple_pie' AND creator = 'grandma'
+    SELECT * FROM recipes WHERE id = 234 AND creator = 'grandma'

 However, you'd really like this to be more general.
 You know that whenever a user is looking for any type of apple pie with any type of creator, then you should preload the recipe for that apple pie with that creator.
 You can do just that in EagerDB.
 Just write the following:

     - "SELECT * FROM pies WHERE name = ?
 AND creator = ?"
-        => "SELECT * FROM recipes WHERE recipe_id = ?
-AND creator = ?", match_result.id, match_bind_value(1)
+        => "SELECT * FROM recipes WHERE id = ?
+AND creator = ?", match_result.recipe_id, match_bind_value(1)

 There are a couple things here to note about syntax, the dash `-` at the beginning of the first line signifies that you want to match on that statement.
-It tells EagerDB that whenever you see the following statement, preload the statements that come after this which are denoted with a hash rocket `=>`.
+It tells EagerDB that whenever you see the following statement, preload the statements that come after which are preceded by a hash rocket `=>`.

 You can use `match_bind_value(index)` to get the bind value from the matching statement.
 Bind values are the values which are replaced by question marks `?`.